 Ehrhorn Law Library provides the students, faculty, and staff of Liberty University School of Law with ready access to a specialized collection of print and electronic legal resources.
 Other Liberty University faculty members and graduate students may access the law library for legal research by showing their Flames Pass at the Circulation Desk.
-Liberty University undergraduate students may use the law library for faculty-directed legal research assignments with prior approval of the director of law library or head of Access and Emerging Technologies.
+Liberty University undergraduate students may use the law library for faculty-directed legal research assignments with prior approval of the Director of the Ehrhorn Law Library or the Associate Librarian for Access and Emerging Technologies.